originalnicodr/RELit/README.md

 Special thanks go to [alphaZomega](https://github.com/alphazolam) for the assistance and [praydog](https://github.com/praydog) for REFramework.

-At the time of writing the supported games are *Devil May Cry 5*, *Monster Hunter Rise*, *Resident Evil 2 Remake*, *Resident Evil 3 Remake*, *Resident Evil 7* and *Resident Evil Village*, but we would expect future Capcom games that run on the RE Engine and are supported by REFramework to work as well.
+At the time of writing the supported games are *Devil May Cry 5*, *Monster Hunter Rise*, *Resident Evil 2 Remake*, *Resident Evil 3 Remake*, *Resident Evil 7* and *Resident Evil Village*, *Resident Evil 4*, *Dragon's Dogma 2*, and *Monster Hunter Wilds*.
+But we would expect future Capcom games that run on the RE Engine and are supported by REFramework to work as well.

 ## Requirements
 RELit depends on the REFramework by praydog.
 You need to download the REFramework version for your game, [here](https://github.com/praydog/REFramework-nightly/releases) (currently using the nightly builds, for a stable version go [here](https://github.com/praydog/REFramework/releases)).
 Go to the latest release and then click the .zip file for the game you want to use RELit with.